 PC Gaming is quite complex and different when compared to gaming on the consoles.
 You can’t just place your unit in the middle of the living room and start gaming on it.
 It’s just not what the master race is all about.
-There are a lot of things you need to take into account and work upon to make sure your top of the line gaming rig lives up to its potential.
+There are a lot of things you need to take into account and work upon to make sure your top of the line gaming rig and gaming monitor lives up to its potential.
 Whether you like sniping demons in hell or erecting mega-cities in the virtual world, the last thing you’d want is your setup giving up on you.
 If you end up needing to change the settings after every few minutes, it’s just not worth it.
 Let’s take a look at a couple of investments you can make to maximize your PC gaming experience.

 Invest in a good gaming chair

 Gamers dedicate countless hours to their hobby.
 No matter what genre, every gamer can agree on the need of getting an amazing gaming chair.
 Much like your rig, a great chair will help you through the thick and thin and allow you to be ten steps ahead of the competition, no matter the game.budget gaming chair with adjustable height can help you match the table height and prevent any strain or torque issues on your wrists or even your back.
 Carpel tunnel syndrome is a real problem for gamers, the apt chair can do wonders for it.